Are these the best water stocks and ETFs to watch?

 Connecticut Water Service supplies water to 325,000 people through 95,000 connections in 56 towns within Connecticut.
 The company also has a service subsidiary called New England Water Utility Services, which operates in the unregulated market.

 In 2019, the company merged with SJW Group, which is included in this list.

 York Water Co (YORW)

 York Water supplies regulated water to over 200,000 people in 29 municipalities in York and Adams County, Pennsylvania.
 The company also owns two reservoirs - Lake Williams and Lake Redman - which together hold up to 2.23 billion gallons of water.
 York Water is the 'oldest investor-owned utility in the US' and has paid dividends every year since 1816, making it the 'longest consecutive dividend record in America'.

 AquaVenture Holdings (WAAS)

 AquaVenture Holdings specialises in water purification.
 It operates a Water-as-a-Service (WaaS) model, meaning it focuses on securing recurring revenue from customers rather than one-off payments by providing equipment, for example.
-The company provides filtration, sanitisation, purification and desalination technologies to 50,000 customers, predominantly in the US, but also in South America.
+The company provides filtration, sanitisation, purification and desalination technologies to over 50,000 customers, predominantly in the US, but also in South America.